 Originally five members, the band’s current formation since 2009 consists of Taka on vocals, the leader Toru on guitar, Ryota on bass, and Tomoya on drums.
 Former members include drummer Yu Koyanagi and guitarist Alexander “Alex” Reimon Onizawa.
-The band is affiliated with the talent agency Amuse, Inc. and is signed to Amuse’s A-Sketch label in Japan, and to Fueled by Ramen in the United States.
+Initially affiliated with talent agency Amuse, Inc. for over 10 years, the band established their own office named 10969 Inc. (pronounced “one oh nine six nine”) and left Amuse on April 1st, 2021.
+In the United States, they are signed with record label Fueled by Ramen.
 They have also released one record under Warner Bros.
 Records in the U.S.

 Takahiro “Taka” Moriuchi.
 Born April 17, 1988 in Tokyo as the eldest son of famous enka singers Shinichi Mori and Masako Mori, Taka was originally part of the Johnny’s idol group NEWS but quit soon after their debut in 2003 to focus on his studies.
 Despite his father’s protests, he dropped out of high school in his first year to pursue a career in music.
 Taka writes most of the lyrics and melodies for the band’s songs, and his life experiences are often reflected in their music.